ngrx/router/docs/getting-started/guards.md

 ]
 ```

+### What Makes Guards Powerful?
-What makes guards powerful is that they run before the component or children are loaded.
+Guards are run before the component or children are loaded.
 This prevents the user from having to load unnecessary code, giving you a big win in performance.

 While a guard must always return an observable, if a guard dispatches a route change (for instance redirecting to a `400 Not Authorized` route) the current traversal will be immediately canceled.

+### Limitations
 With great power comes major limitations that you need to be aware of.
 First, guards are run in the context of the root injector.
 This means that if guards require services like `Http`, they need to provided when you bootstrap your application.
 Second, because they are run before the router finishes resolving a new URL you do not have access to route params or query params yet.